elskewe/dayone-to-obsidian/README.md

 ## Optional requirements
 * Obsidian [Icons Plugin](https://github.com/visini/obsidian-icons-plugin) to display calendar marker at start of page heading.
 Enable by passing:
+* If you use the [Icons Plugin](https://github.com/visini/obsidian-icons-plugin) to display calendar marker at start of page heading pass ``--icons``
-- poetry run python import.py --icons true path/to/folder
+* poetry run python import.py --icons true path/to/folder

 ## Day One version
 This script works with version 7.1 of Day One.
 It has not been tested with any other versions.